Table Of Contents

 - Get your protein but don’t forget vegetables and fruit.

-Multivitamin with Minerals – You’ll want to use chewable vitamins for the first month after surgery.
-Follow the directions.
+Multivitamin with Minerals – Most patients use chewable vitamins right after surgery.
+Follow the directions from your bariatric doctor’s office.
 You may need to take one in the morning and one at night (depending on the brand).

-Below are a few options for good bariatric multivitamins:
+Below are a few options for bariatric multivitamins:

-Iron – Iron may be recommended.
-It’s important to talk to your doctor and follow his or her recommednation.
+Iron – It’s important to talk to your doctor and follow his or her recommendation.

 - Do not take with your Calcium Citrate.

 Calcium Citrate – Taken 2-3 times daily, in doses of 600 mg or less.